 Kintai-kyo Bridge (Iwakuni)

 Ok, so this isn’t in Hiroshima city, nor even Hiroshima Prefecture, but who are we to be bound by borders when it’s so close and so beautiful.
 Plus, the arched Kintai-kyo Bridge was voted by GetHiroshima readers as their favorite hanami spots.
 Worth checking out a least once a year.
 Be sure to hang around to see the bridge lit up after dark.
+It’s even beautiful on a grey, rainy day.

 Peace Pagoda (Futaba-yama)

 There are several large cherry trees on the flat piece of ground around the the silver Peace Pagoda that sits on top of Futaba-yama just north of the shinkansen station.
 It is a lovely place to picnic and there are fantastic views.
 This is perfect for those who wish to combine a bit of hanami with a hike as the path up the mountain takes you under 100 or so vermilion torii shrine gates through a lovely forest.
-Just below the mountain is “Steak & Coffee” restaurant Mahogany, which has a spacious balcony shaded by some huge cherry trees which are gorgeous day or night.

 There are cherry trees dotted around the grounds of Mitaki Temple, and the view of the Tahoto Pagoda framed by cherry blossoms is particularly well known, but it is the upper end of uphill approach to the temple where the blossoms are most impressive.